namuan/snapscan/README.md

 1. Run the application using `python main.py`
 2. Click on the menu bar icon to access scheduling options
 3. Choose from "Start Scheduling" or "Stop Scheduling"
-4. Select the interval for scheduled screenshot captures (default: 60 seconds)
+4. Interval for scheduled screenshot captures (default: 60 seconds)

 ## Requirements